Hassan district: Geography

 Lying between 12° 13´ and 13° 33´ North latitudes and 75° 33´ and 76°38´ East longitude, Hassan district has a total area of 6826.15 km^{2}.

-The geography is mixed with the malnad or mountainous region to the west and south west called Bisle Ghat and the maidan or plains regions in the north, south and east.
+The geography is mixed with the malnad or mountainous region to the west and south-west and the maidan or plain regions in the north, south-east hence the area is referred to as Are Malenadu (semi-malnad) (ಅರೆಮಲೆನಾಡು).
 There are some areas of degraded forest ranges in central portion of the district.

 The district is surrounded by Chikmagalur District to the north, Tumkur District to the east, Mandya District to the south east, Mysore to the south, Kodagu District to the south west and Dakshina Kannada district to the west.

 Hassan and Belur stand around 950 m and 970 m above sea level, respectively.

 Most of the district lies in the watershed of the Hemavathi River, a tributary of the Kaveri River.
 The general level of Hassan district slopes with the course of the Hemavati, from the peaks of the Western Ghats downwards to the southeast.
 The chief tributary of the Hemavathi is the Yagachi River, which flows southward from Belur taluk to join the Hemavathi near Gorur.
 In 1981 the Hemavathi Dam was completed near Gorur, downstream from the confluence with the Yagachi, creating a reservoir of 8000 hectares.
 The Hemavathi passes through Holenarsipur taluk in a southerly direction and joins with the Kaveri near Hampapura in Mysore district, close to the border of Hassan district.
-The Kaveri flows through the southernmost part of the District.
+The Kaveri flows through the southern-most part of the District precisely Arkalgud taluk.

 Western portions of the district are drained by the headwaters of the Netravati River, which flows northwestward to empty into the Arabian Sea.
-Portions of Arsikere taluk in the northeast are drained by the Hagari River, a tributary of the Tungabhadra River.
+Portions of Arsikere taluk in the northeast are drained by the Hagari River it is also called as Vedavathi River, a tributary of the Tungabhadra River.
 The basins of the Kaveri and Tungabhadra are separated by a range of low granitic hills extending through Belur, Hassan, and Arsikere taluks.

 The Bisle Ghat, or Bisale Ghat, is a portion of the Western Ghats range in the western part of the district.
 Main peaks include Jenukallu betta, Sakleshpura (4558 ft), the highest peak in the district, Murkangudda (4265 ft), and Devarbetta (4206 ft).
-Pushpagiri (1,712 meters), lies immediately southwest in Kodagu and district.
+Pushpagiri (1,712 meters), lies immediately southwest in Kodagu district.
 Bisle, Kagneri, Kanchankumari reserve forests cover portions the Bisle Ghat, and adjoin Pushpagiri Wildlife Sanctuary in Kodagu.